Sports-related curses: San Francisco Giants

-Curse of Bob Short
+Texas Rangers

-The "Curse of Bob Short" was a curse that allegedly prevented the Texas Rangers baseball franchise from winning the world championship since the team was relocated from Washington, D.C., until another D.C. team, the Nationals won the world championship in 2019.
+The "Curse of Bob Short" was a curse that allegedly prevented the Texas Rangers baseball franchise from winning the World Series since the team was relocated from Washington, D.C., until another D.C. team, the Nationals, won a championship in 2019.

-The Texas Rangers started their franchise as the Washington Senators in 1961.
-During the 11 years in Washington, the team did not go into the playoffs and had only one winning season.
+The Texas Rangers franchise started as the Washington Senators in 1961.
+During its 11 years in Washington, the team did not make the postseason and had only one winning season.
 Bob Short took over as team owner and general manager in 1968.
-The financial issues of the team forced Short to trade away his good players, glooming the fanbase and threatening the future in D.C.
-He would not renew the stadium's lease as he couldn't find the buyer after ultimatum was reached.
-By a 10 to 2 vote, the Senators would be relocated to Texas, upsetting the fans in Washington, D.C. area.
+The financial issues of the team forced Short to trade away his good players, disappointing the fanbase and threatening the team's future in D.C.
+He would not renew the stadium's lease as he could not find the buyer after the ultimatum was reached.
+By a 10–2 vote, the Senators would be relocated to Texas, upsetting the fans in the Washington, D.C. area.

-In their last Senators' home game in 1971 against the New York Yankees, the fans got into the ballpark without paying the tickets and put up the banner that said "SHORT STINKS!".
-In the 9th inning and two outs with Senators leading 7-5, the deranged fans ran onto the field, stealing souvenirs, including the first base bag.
+In the last Senators home game in 1971 against the New York Yankees, fans got into the ballpark without paying and put up a banner that said "SHORT STINKS!".
+In the ninth inning, with two outs and the Senators leading 7–5, the deranged fans ran onto the field, stealing souvenirs, including the first-base bag.
 As a result of this, the game was forfeited to the Yankees.
-The forfeit upset the fans even more, putting the curse on the relocating team, ensuring that they'll never win a world championship away from Washington, D.C.—until Washington gots another franchise and win their championship first.
+The forfeit upset the fans even more, who reportedly put the curse on the relocating team, ensuring that they would never win a world championship away from Washington until the city got another franchise and win their championship first.

-After what would become known as the Texas Rangers moved to Arlington, the franchise would not make their first playoffs in Texas until 1996.
-In the three playoff appearances in the mid to late-'90s, all against the Yankees, they won only one playoff game.
-The Rangers would finally go deep into the playoffs in 2010, where they won the pennant but lost the World Series to the San Francisco Giants.
-The year after that in 2011, the Rangers would return to the World Series, where they almost won the series in Game 6, when the St. Louis Cardinals erased a two run deficit at the bottom of the 9th and came back and win it in the 10th.
+After what would become known as the Texas Rangers moved to Arlington, the franchise would not make its first postseason appearance in Texas until 1996.
+In their three appearances in the mid-to-late-'90s, all against the Yankees, they won only one playoff game.
+The Rangers would finally go deep into the postseason in 2010, winning the American League pennant but losing the World Series to the San Francisco Giants. in 2011, the Rangers would return to the World Series, where they almost won the series in Game 6 before the St. Louis Cardinals erased a two-run deficit in the bottom of the ninth inning and came back to win in the tenth.
 The Cardinals would go on to win Game 7 and with it, the series.
 After that, the Rangers would return to mediocrity, only making the playoffs a handful of times and never making it past the AL divisional round until 2023.

 As previously mentioned, the curse was allegedly broken when the Montreal Expos moved to Washington, D.C. in 2005 and won their first World Series in 2019.
-Four years after the Nationals won the World Series, the Texas Rangers would win it in 2023, thus officially ending the curse.
+Four years after the Nationals won the World Series, the Texas Rangers would win in 2023, thus officially ending the curse.